SarasAI-Institute/Python-Programming-with-AI/Module 01/Python Basics.md

 ```
 ## 5) Comments in Python

-Comments in Python are text that are ignored by the interpreter when executing the program.
-They are used to annotate code, provide explanations, and make it easier for others (or your future self) to understand the purpose and functionality of the code.
-Comments start with the `#` symbol and can be placed on a separate line or at the end of a line of code.
+Comments in Python are text that are ignored when executing the program.
+* They are used to annotate code, provide explanations, and make it easier for others (or your future self) to understand the purpose and functionality of the code.
+* Comments start with the `#` symbol and can be placed on a separate line or at the end of a line of code.

 Example:
 ```python